-- 135. A deduction is allowable for expenditure incurred by a Grower in borrowing money to the extent that the borrowed money is used for the purpose of producing assessable income (subsection 25-25(1)). - 136.
-In this Project the Borrowing Costs payable to Arwon is incurred to borrow money that is used or is to be used solely for income producing purposes during each income year over the term of the loan. - 137.
+- 141. A deduction is allowable for expenditure incurred by a Grower in borrowing money to the extent that the borrowed money is used for the purpose of producing assessable income (subsection 25-25(1)). - 142.
+In this Project the borrowing costs payable to Arwon is incurred by a Grower to borrow money that is used or is to be used solely for income producing purposes during each income year over the term of the loan. - 143.
 Borrowing expenses of \$100 or less are deductible in the year in which they are incurred (subsection 25-25(6)).
 Where the amount exceeds \$100, the deduction for the borrowing expense is spread over the period of the loan or 5 years, whichever is the shorter (subsection 25-25(4)).